-I have been unable to even a large xxxxxxx proportion of the letters any assistance in determining my duty.
+I have been unable to even a large xumiker proportion of the letters sent me, because of their number and because I could not through them gain any assistance in determining my duty.

 The murder committed was a most heinous one.
 A young girl was strangled to death by a cord tied around her throat and the offender deserves the punishment of death.
 The only question is as to the identity of the criminal.